Shop Tips » Stitch & Glue Boatbuilding Tips

 Problem #3: Core Integrity

 Figure B is pretty descriptive of the difference between so-called ¼” lauan and 6mm marine plywood: One has two thin face veneers and a thick, crumbly interior veneer.
 The other has five moderately thick veneers.
 Typical impact damage is shown: the lauan face veneers fail in tension and shear away from the core material.
 My own experience in building four boats out of lauan is that it doesn’t even take an impact to see core failures.
 The reason is that the core material is just a jumble of bits and pieces, not actual veneers, often with gaps and voids.
-Even worse, the quality control on the machinery that sprays the glue between layers often seems to hiccup, leaving patches where the plywood layers aren’t glued together!
+Even worse, the machinery that sprays the glue between layers seems to hiccup often, leaving patches where the plywood layers aren’t glued together!
 Sometimes the cheap plywood just breaks when you bend it; sometimes you don’t discover the void in the glue until the boat is built and a blister appears out in the middle of the panel.
 That’s a major calamity when it happens.

 Proper marine plywood has at least five veneers starting with 1/4-inch plywood; 3/4-inch plywood might have nine.
 The interior veneers are free of voids and always the same species as the face veneer.
 Thus, it’s okoume or sapele all of the way through.
 (Okoume plywood with a junky poplar core has been issued by various charlatans over the years.)
 Obviously such plywood is a great deal stronger and longer-lasting.